snowdj/pixyll/_posts/2016-10-10-data-social-research.md

 A “permutation” refers to an ordered arrangement of objects.
 In this case, the ordering of handshakes is irrelevant because a handshake between candidate A and candidate B is the same as a handshake between candidate B and candidate A. So we are only interested in counting the total number of handshakes that occur.
 We should use a combination rule to count the number of handshakes.
 Specifically, if there are 9 candidates and pairings of 2 candidates shaking hands, there are 9-choose-2 handshakes total.

+In the example discussed in class, there are 40!
+(40-factorial) possible combinations of office arrangements.
+For the first faculty member to be assigned an office, there are 40 different possible office assignments.
+Once the first faculty member has been assigned, one office is filled, and there are 39 possible office assignments remaining, and so on.
+So, this can be represented as 40! since this case is analogous to sampling without replacement.

+Suppose that you and a friend are deciding to watch 2 movies one evening.
+You have 10 movie options.
+3 of these are action movies, and 7 are comedies.
+You and your friend plan to randomly select two of the movies.
+How many possible outcomes are there if the order you watch them in does not matter?

+There are 45 possible pairings of movies.
+Using the combination rule discussed in class, we can define the sample space as 10 choose 2.
+In this example, the number of possible combinations is represented by N!/((N-n)!n!) = 10!/(8!2!) = 45.

+There are (7 x 6)/2 = 21 outcomes where you and your friend end up watching 2 comedies.

+The proper intuition about independent events is that knowing one event occurred doesn’t give you any information about whether the other occurred.